-A significant financial interest means: (1) owning more than one percent of the securities of a corporation listed on a recognized stock exchange; and/or (2) being a consultant, officer, or director, or having a family member or yourself be in a position to influence the actions of an enterprise that does business with our Company.
+A significant financial interest means: (1) owning more than one percent of the securities of a corporation listed on a recognized stock exchange; and/or (2) being a consultant, officer, or director, or having a family member or yourself be in a position to influence the actions of an enterprise that does business with our Company. .

-Any exceptions must be approved by an officer above the employee.
+Any exceptions must be approved by an officer above the employee in consultation with Vistra Compliance (vistracompliance@vistracorp.com).